 Other Counseling Services At Brave Minds Psychological Services

-Child therapy isn’t the only service we offer from our Scotch Plains, NJ-based practice.
+Child therapy isn’t the only service we offer from our Scotch Plains, NJ and Branchburg, NJ-based practice.
 Our team offers a variety of services from our licensed therapists in order to get you on the right path to healing.
 We offer anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, couples counseling, counseling for parents, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, and food allergy therapy.
 We also have a blog where we write about a variety of different mental health subjects.
 If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains counseling office!
 We are proud to serve Fanwood, Westfield, Cranford, New Providence, and surrounding areas